 - Nobody in the organisation can agree on the web copy (hurdle 1)

-- Nobody in the organisation is supplying the web copy (hurdle 2), and
+- Nobody in the organisation is supplying the web copy (hurdle 2)

-Keep the ‘momentum’ of any project flowing and deliver winning results.
+Great copywriters will keep the ‘momentum’ of any project flowing and deliver results.

 5. You Fail to Write in Plain English

-You need to ‘appeal’ to the total reach of your target audience for best results with any Copywriting task.
+You need to reach all of your target audience for best results with any copywriting task.

 And to do that you it is best to avoid:

-Crafting winning copy that will reach all your target audience from beginner to intermediate to advanced.
+And that should be your takeaway when crafting winning copy for your target audience (from beginner to intermediate to advanced).

-The main key to writing in plain English is to resist the temptation to write purely on ‘instinct.’
+The #1 key to writing in plain English is to resist the temptation to write purely on ‘instinct.’

-Because even though ‘instinct’ is a golden key to success discussed in this blog post you absolutely must:
+Because even though ‘instinct’ is a golden key to success discussed in this blog post, you must:

 6. You Fail to Write for Your Target Audience